Vitis Accelerator Flow Example: Replacing DPU with Filter2d Accelerator in a SmartCam Application

 sp=filter2d_pl_accel_0.kernel:HP1

-Now you have finished all the modifications needed to replace preprocessor and DPU with filter2d.
+You have finished all the modifications needed to replace the preprocessor and DPU with filter2d.

-You can now call the top level Makefile to generate the files required:
+1. Now, call the top level Makefile to generate the required files:

 cd ../../../